sezanzeb/input-remapper/README.md

 <h1 align="center">Input Remapper</h1>

-An easy to use tool to change the behaviour of your input devices.
+An easy to use, feature-rich tool to change the behaviour of your input devices.
 Supports `X11`, `Wayland`, key/button combinations, programmable macros, joysticks, wheels, triggers, keyboards, mouse-movements and much more.
 Maps any input to any other input.